rachelrf/client-recon/IonicGuide.md

 ## STEP 1.
 Make sure your operating system is at least Yosemite.
+My computer's operating system is El Capitan.
 You should have node.
 If not $brew install node.

 ## STEP 2.
 Since ionic is based on “cordova” you need to install it.
 FYI cordova is what makes JS, HTML, CSS work on mobile.
 Type in the terminal $npm -g install cordova ionic.
-This will install Cordova and Ionic.
+This will install both cordova and Ionic.

 ## STEP 3.
 To make sure ionic has installed correctly run "ionic info" in the terminal.